sachicorrea/blog/about.markdown

 <p>Image credits: <a href="https://iconscout.com/icons/hacker" target="_blank">Hacker Icon</a> by <a href="https://iconscout.com/contributors/hana-arif">Vectors Point</a> on <a href="https://iconscout.com">Iconscout</a></p>

 Hello, I'm sachic!
-This is my blog and portfolio.
+This is my tech blog

-I have some cool projects made in front-end technologies to share.